BLUE HORIZON, BOOK 3

 “Hello?” he asked.

 “I’m back here, Uncle Merlin,” said a voice from the rear cubicle.
-Merlin moved around the boxes of tools and spare parts that Pockets always seemed to have on the floor and then saw Max dressed in light blue coveralls, sitting at the raccoon’s desk with several large volumes of engineering schematics and drawings spread out across the tabletop.
+Merlin moved around the boxes of tools and spare parts that Pockets always seemed to have on the floor and then saw Max dressed in coveralls, sitting at the raccoon’s desk with several large volumes of engineering schematics and drawings spread out across the tabletop.

 “Did you get assigned some homework?”
 Merlin asked with a chuckle.